CynapticsAI/IITISoC-21-AI-ML/README.md

         > * [Manav Trivedi](https://github.com/manavspg2)
         > * [Rahul Kumar](https://github.com/ronnie-36)
 15. [Face Recognition](https://github.com/Nischit290402/Face_Recog.git)
-: Recognize faces in an image using one shot learning.
-Additionally, develop a web interface for the same.
+: Recognizes faces in an image using one shot learning.
+Additionally, it consists of a web interface for the same.
     * #### *Contributors*
         > * [Nischit H]()